brandur/sorg/content/fragments/google-cloud-run-deploy.md

 Like I said, it's minor, but ensures that deployment only happens on a valid build, and furthermore cleanly encapsulates both the run output and configuration for each step into its own section.

 [1] Synthetic jargon for a type of account that represents a process of some kind rather than a person.

+[2] Getting new things up and running in CI tends to be especially slow because the development loop is: `git push`, wait 5 minutes, `git push`, wait 5 minutes, `git push`, etc. -- just about as slow as it gets.